desiderati/commons/README.md

   of the same type inside the application context.

 #### [2.2.2] - 2020-03-31
-- **ResponseExceptionDTOHttpMessageConverter** must always return an "application/json".
+- **ResponseExceptionDTOHttpMessageConverter** must always return an `application/json`.
-  It will ensure when the controller throws an exception, even if the response content-type is different from "application/json", the response entity will be configured to return an "application/json" content type.
+  It will ensure when the controller throws an exception, even if the response content-type is different from `application/json`, the response entity will be configured to return an `application/json` content type.

 #### [2.2.1] - 2020-03-30
-- Support to Apollo GraphQL.
+- Support for Apollo GraphQL.
 - Added a custom **ResponseExceptionDTOHttpMessageConverter**.
-- Updated Commons Compress: 1.8 -> 1.19.
+- Updated Commons Compress: 1.8 → 1.19.

 #### [2.2.0] - 2020-03-25
 - Migration to Java 11.